Concordat of Worms: Further negotiations

 After the failure of the Mouzon negotiations, and the disappearance into the horizon of the chances of Henry's unconditional surrender, the majority of the clergy became willing to compromise in order to settle the dispute.
 The polemic writings and pronouncements that had figured so highly during the Investiture Dispute had died down by this point.
 Historian Gerd Tellenbach argues that, despite appearances, these years were "no longer marked by an atmosphere of bitter conflict".

 This was in part the result of the papacy's realization that it could not win two different disputes on two separate fronts, as it had been trying to do.
 Calixtus had been personally involved in negotiations with the Emperor over the last decade, and his intimate knowledge of the delicate situation made him the perfect candidate for the attempt.
 The difference between 1119 and 1122, argues Stroll, was not Henry, who had been willing to make concessions in 1119, but Calixtus, who had then been intransigent, but who now was intent upon reaching an agreement".

 The same sentiment prevailed in much of the German nobility.
-In 1121, pressured by a faction of nobles from the Lower Rhine and Duchy of Saxony under the leadership of the archbishop Adalbert of Mainz, Henry agreed to submit to make peace with the pope.
-In response in February 1122, Calixtus wrote to Frederick in a conciliatory tone via the Bishop of Acqui.
+In 1121, pressured by a faction of nobles from the Lower Rhine and Duchy of Saxony under the leadership of Archbishop Adalbert I of Mainz, Henry agreed to submit to make peace with the pope.
+In response in February 1122, Calixtus wrote to Henry in a conciliatory tone via the bishop of Acqui.
 His letter has been described as "a carefully crafted overture".

-Calixtus drew attention to their blood relationship, suggesting that while their shared ancestry compelled them to love each other as brothers, it was fundamental that the German kings draw their authority from God, but via his servants, not directly.
+In his letter, Calixtus drew attention to their blood relationship, suggesting that while their shared ancestry compelled them to love each other as brothers, it was fundamental that the German kings draw their authority from God's servants, not from God directly.
 However, Calixtus also emphasised for the first time that he blamed not Henry personally for the dispute but his bad advisors who had dictated unsound policy to him.
 In a major shift in policy since the Council of Reims of 1119, the pope stated that the church gifts what it possesses to all its children, without making claims upon them.
 This was intended to reassure Henry that in the event of peace between them, his position and Empire were secure.